DeepHiveMind/Blockchain_HypreledgerFabric_AWS-MSB_AWS-QLDB/README.md

 	```

-### Solution Architecture Solution using QLDB
+#### Solution Architecture Solution of above use case using AWS QLDB

 Architecture Solution using QLDB for above use case application:

 <img src="/img/Architecture_QLDB_non-traditionalSOR.png" width="900" Height="500" />

-# Use Cases Application 2

 ### Application of Blockchain for CIRCULAR SUPPLY CHAIN	with IoT
 Business Techo Problem statement